Philips CPAP Machines

-- November 9, 2021: The United States Food and Drug Administration (“FDA”) released a report concluding that Philips had received hundreds of thousands of complaints about this problem since 2008, but did not take steps to fix the problem or warn consumers.
+- November 9, 2021: The United States Food and Drug Administration released a report concluding that Philips had received hundreds of thousands of complaints about this problem since 2008, but did not take steps to fix the problem or warn consumers.
 That report is available at this link (FDA Report).

-- August 12, 2021: Sotos has come to an agreement with Rice Harbut Elliott and Thomson Rogers to proceed together in British Columbia, rather than in Ontario.
+- August 12, 2021: Sotos, Rice Harbut Elliott, and Thomson Rogers came to an agreement to proceed together in British Columbia, rather than in Ontario.

 - July 16, 2021: Sotos issued a Statement of Claim in the Ontario Superior Court of Justice.

 - June 24, 2021: Our partners, Rice Harbut Elliott and Thomson Rogers, filed a Notice of Civil Claim in the Supreme Court of British Columbia.